Dozens killed as fire breaks out at ski resort hotel in northwestern Turkey

 Istanbul, Turkey (CNN) — Dozens of people were killed after a fire ripped through a ski resort hotel in northwestern Turkey on Tuesday, forcing desperate holidaymakers to leap from windows to escape from the flames and smoke.

-Some desperate holiday goers tried to jump out of windows in order to escape, officials said, as flames licked the top floors of the facility.
+Officials said some desperate holiday goers had tried to jump out of windows in order to escape, as flames licked the top floors of the facility.
 Footage of the aftermath showed wreaths of gray smoke swirling around the charred building.

 “It was so bad.
 Everybody was jumping out of the windows with the fear of death and people were so ashamed as there were no fire-extinguishers around,” one eyewitness told CNN affiliate CNN Turk.